bcobo/SIRENA/doc/SIRENAfunctions.rst

     char **oflib**

-        Work or not with a library with optimal filters (1/0), related to :option:`OFLib`
+        Work or not with a library with optimal filters (1/0)

     char** **ofinterp**